KaiKaizxc/KaiKaizxc/README.md

 - 👋 Hi, I’m Lin Kai!.
 - 👀 I’m interested in ... software engineering!
 I do not really have much experiences in the field but I'm looking for new experiences, leaning more towards AI and Blockchain technology.
 - 🌱 I’m strong in problem solving and data structures.
 I spend most of my time looking at algorithms.
-I speak C, Python , CSS, and Javascript.
-Experience with React.js
+I speak C, Python , CSS.
+Beginner experience with React.js and javascript!
+Currently learning front end development.
-- 💞️ I’m looking to collaborate on almost anything!
-I'm quite new so I love to see what's around C:
+- 💞️ I'm looking for internship opportunities, as well as any interesting project which I might be of help!
 - 📫 How to reach me: Email me Linkaizxc@gmail.com

 <!---